Unleash raw power with Contabo Dedicated Servers

 Explaining Edge Weights as Functions

 This new approach also completely redefines how we understand "weighted graphs."
-Traditionally, a weight is just a static number added to an edge to represent a physical distance, a cost, or a capacity.
+Traditionally, a weight is just a static number added to an edge to represent a physical distance, a cost, or a capacity limit.

 Through conditional coloring, we can explain these weights in a completely new way: each edge acts as an independent function.
 Instead of an edge merely carrying a passive number, it dynamically evaluates the relationship between its connected nodes.
 The "weight" behaves as an embedded parameter or operation within that edge's unique function, actively determining the valid states (or colors) that the connected vertices are allowed to take.